-Run the larger hose over or under the fan shroud and down to the AC compressor, bolt it up to the larger adapter using a green o-ring.
+Run the larger hose over or under the fan shroud and down to the AC compressor and bolt it up.

 The single hose will bolt up the the condenser on the driver's side (upper port), install your factory pressure sensor and run the hose along with the larger hose to the AC compressor.